muse254/disca/README.md

 # DISCA - Discrete Compute Automata

-Privacy-preserving computation using WebAssembly-to-FHE conversion and blockchain-based privacy pools.
+Privacy-preserving computation using WebAssembly-to-FHE conversion for data privacy and multiparty compute for functional privacy.

 ## Overview